zakupower/Audio-Cutter/README.md

 ## TO DO
 - [ ] Extract file save from WavCutter
+- [ ] Separate JAudio from the app
 - [ ] Create checks for Cut class constructor
 - [ ] Do proper unit tests
 - [ ] Create an icon for the app